Kenneth L. Hale: Linguistic Society of America

 In 1994, Hale served as the president of the Linguistic Society of America.
 At the society's annual meeting in 1995, Hale delivered a presidential address on universal grammar and the necessity of linguistic diversity.
 Hale was also appointed to the LSA's Edward Sapir Professorship in 1995.

 In May 2003, after Hale's death, the LSA's executive committee established a professorship in field methods in his name for the biennial Linguistic Institutes.
 The Ken Hale Professorship was established to address the need for documenting and preserving endangered languages, and to make courses available that prepare linguistics students to investigate poorly documented endangered languages that may not be offered in their home institutions.

 In October 2016, the LSA launched a fellowship in honor of Hale to be awarded to a graduate student attendee of the Linguistic Institute pursuing a course of study in endangered language documentation.
 The first Ken Hale student fellowship was awarded at the 2017 Linguistic Institute to Ivan Kapitonov of the University of Melbourne.

 The LSA also has a Kenneth L. Hale Award, which has been presented occasionally since 2002 to those nominated scholars who have made substantial contributions to documenting endangered or extinct languages or family of languages.
 The award is in honor of Hale's extensive work on preserving endangered languages.

-Family
+Personal life

-At the age of 14 Hale met his future wife Sara (known as Sally) Whitaker on his parents' ranch in Canelo, Arizona, and they both attended the Verde Valley School together for a year.
+At the age of 14, Hale met his future wife Sara (known as Sally) Whitaker on his parents' ranch in Canelo, Arizona, where they attended the Verde Valley School together for a year.
 They later became reacquainted at the University of Arizona.
-They had 4 children: Whitaker, Ian (adopted), and the twins Caleb and Ezra.
+They had 4 children: Whitaker, Ian (adopted), and twins Caleb and Ezra.

+Hale died at his home in Lexington, Massachusetts on October 8, 2001 at the age of 67.